 }

-Here, the loop never ends, so the value of the expression is !.
-This wouldn’t be true if we included a break, however, as the loop would terminate when it got to the break.
+Here, the loop never ends, so ! is the value of the expression.
+However, this wouldn’t be true if we included a break, because the loop would terminate when it got to the break.

-Dynamically Sized Types & Sized
+Dynamically Sized Types and Sized

-Due to Rust’s need to know things like how much space to allocate for a value of a particular type, there’s a corner of its type system that can be confusing: the concept of dynamically sized types.
-Sometimes referred to as “DSTs”or “unsized types”, these types let us talk about types whose size we can only know at runtime.
+Due to Rust’s need to know certain details, such as how much space to allocate for a value of a particular type, there is a corner of its type system that can be confusing: the concept of dynamically sized types.
+Sometimes referred to as DSTs or unsized types, these types let us write code using values whose size we can only know at runtime.

-Let’s dig into the details of a dynamically sized type that we’ve been using this whole book: str.
+Let’s dig into the details of a dynamically sized type called str, which we’ve been using throughout the book.
 That’s right, not &str, but str on its own, is a DST.
 We can’t know how long the string is until runtime, meaning we can’t create a variable of type str, nor can we take an argument of type str.
-Consider this code, which does not work:
+Consider the following code, which does not work:

 let s1: str = "Hello there!";